 - Bring to the boil for a few minutes, then add the lemon rind.

 - Cover the pot and slowly reduce the temperature allowing it to simmer for about 20 minutes or until the apples are soft.
 Ensure you stir the mixture frequently.

-- Allow the mixture to cool and then either transfer to a blender or use a hand blender and blend the mixture while it is in the pot, until it is a smooth consistency (You could also use a potato masher if you want a thicker consistency).
+- Allow the mixture to cool and then either transfer to a blender or use a hand blender and blend the mixture while it is in the pot, until it is a smooth consistency (You can also use a potato masher for a thicker consistency).